MemBalancer

 - Gets good result in v8 (the javascript compiler of chrome) and racket.

-- Currently being implemented by firefox (bugzilla ticket),
+- Currently being implemented by firefox,